Priveetee/video_player/README.md

 # Video Player

-This project exist because I was looking for a Video Player but I found Nothing sure there is some Libairy but I found them outdated and Ugly so I make one myself and make the repo public so Maybe someday someone will find it useful.
+This project exist because I was looking for a Video Player but I found Nothing sure there is some library but I found them outdated and Ugly so I make one myself and make the repo public so Maybe someday someone will find it useful.

 I have tested It on Iphone with Safari and Android with Vanadium and Iceraven and Of course my pc with the latest release of Chromium with no modifications.